 COMP 4600 Game Programming (3).
-This course introduces the basic concepts of computer gaming and problemsolving in the context of computer games.
-The concepts and techniques that students will learn are also core concepts in computer programming and basic problem solving strategies.
-These concepts and strategies are not limited to game programming, but also applicable to other applications.
-The students will implement their game projects on various environments such as Windows PC and the state-of-the-art mobile devices.
-Prerequisite: COMP 2240
+This course introduces the basic concepts of computer gaming and problem-solving in the context of computer games.
+The students implement their game projects on various environments such as Windows PC and the state-of-the-art mobile devices.
+Prerequisite: COMP 2240.